canonical/k8s-snap/docs/src/_parts/capi_infra_providers/aws.md

 sudo mv clusterawsadm /usr/local/bin
 ```

-`clusterawsadm` helps you bootstrapping the AWS environment that CAPI will use.
+`clusterawsadm` helps you bootstrapping the AWS environment that CAPI will use
-.
 It will also create the necessary IAM roles for you.

 Start by setting up environment variables defining the AWS account to use, if
 these are not already defined: